wp-plugins/cm-answers/readme.txt

 >
 > [Pro Version Detailed Features List](http://answers.cminds.com/features/)
 >
+> * [New] MicroPayment - Grant or Charge virtual currency based on use-case.
 > * [New] Comments - Ability add comments for question and for answers.
 > * [New] Multiple Attachments - Multiple attachments in questions and answers.
 > * [New] Spam Report - User can report span questions or answers.